Probing for Knowledge Attribution in Large Language Models: Hyperparameters

 \subsection{Bias evaluation}

 We evaluate bias using two complementary classifiers: a sparse BoW model and an embedding-based model.
 The former serves as a lightweight lexical baseline, while the latter tests whether bias signals persist in contextualised representations.
+The corresponding hyperparameters given in \cref{tab:bias-lr,tab:bias-emb}, respectively.